trimstray/nginx-admins-handbook/README.md

   > Directives placed in the configuration file outside of any contexts are considered to be in the global/main context.

-Contexts can be layered within one another so NGINX provides a level of inheritance.
+Contexts can be layered within one another so NGINX (a level of inheritance).
 Their structure looks like this:

 ```
 Global/Main Context